yiqiao-yin/Statistical-Machine-Learning/Story.md

 **Brief** To become a good machine learning practitioner, simply finishing school work is not enough.
 I recommend you find a topic you truly love and try to adopt theoretical framework to that topic.

-Take myself for an examle, I love looking at stock charts.
+Take myself for an example, I love looking at stock charts.
 When I was a child, my dad would discuss [Security Analysis](https://www.amazon.com/Security-Analysis-Foreword-Buffett-Editions/dp/0071592539) with me instead of Bible.
 I grew up with the passion of loving stock market and it is part of my identity.
 Later I started going to school and I found myself a unique ability is to relate almost all mathematical theorem with stock market.
 I test them out with real money.
 Of course I made mistakes and lost money before.
 I record the action and decision making process.
 I come back to computer and simulate the event again and again to myself until I figure out something right.
 Then I use real money again.
 This cycle repeated since 2010 and I pocketed a unique pool of experience no one has done before in capital market.
 Nobody pays me anything and I don't get high grades from this.
 I do this because I truly like it.
 I don't need other incentives.

 ## Journey